Explaining the homepage detection

 Each unique URL will show anyone who views it the same information that you can see on the homepage.
 We do only show part of your IP address however, because if you tweet it or post it publicly, we don't want to provide too much personally identifying information about you!

-If your browser supports it, you can click the "Copy to clipboard" button and your unique URL will be copied to your computer's clipbard.
+If your browser supports it, you can click the "Copy URL to clipboard" button and your unique URL will be copied to your computer's clipbard.
 This makes it easy for you to paste it into an email, support ticket or Tweet to share with your support team.

 Your Web Browser's Capabilities